meeheer123/financeTracker/additions.md

 - ask user which chart he wants to see, and make the charts look better

 - create the charts and ui like the video

+- if the user has logged in for first time then don't show charts